frankstack/CQF/README.md

 Please, to display the full version of each _.ipynb_ file (such as graphs and plots), copy its github link and paste it on https://nbviewer.org/.

 Moreover, to see the _.pdf_ files without any problem, it is advisable to use Chrome or Microsoft Edge.

+Any other queries, can reach the author to fsyrosas@outlook.com